shortbloke/Arduino_SNMP_Manager/README.md

 ### SNMPGet

-An SNMPGet object is created to make SNMP GetRequest calls (from UDP port 161).
+An SNMPGet object is created to make SNMP GetRequest calls (from UDP port 161 (by default)).
 This is initialised with the SNMP community string and an SNMP version.
 Note SNMPv1 = 0, SNMPv2 = 1.
+The port scan be changed if required using `setPort(<port number>)` before sending the request.

 ```cpp
 SNMPGet snmpRequest = SNMPGet("public", 1);